 “Accreditation is a form of quality control, ensuring that institutions of higher education satisfy certain standards.” – Cappex

-While the majority of free courses and training programs aren’t accredited, you don’t necessarily need them to be.
+While most free courses and training programs aren’t accredited, you don’t necessarily need them to be.

 There are, however, certain job skills that are regulated and require official licenses or certificates.
-These are more common in the trades, health care, and teaching sectors, and are rarely free.
-You may have to go back to school and take a full program to learn these job skills.
+These are more common in the trades, health care, and teaching sectors and are rarely free.
+You may have to return to school and take a full program to learn these job skills.

-For most of us though, taking a course or two is all you need to learn a new program or skill.
+For most of us, taking a course or two is all you need to learn a new program or skill.

 If you already have a certificate, degree, or diploma, any professional development you do will further enhance your background and make you a stronger employee.

 There are also a lot of jobs where practical experience is more valuable or equal to education.
 So where you learned these skills doesn’t really matter, as long as you can do the job.